Russell Wilson on Doug Baldwin’s Seahawks legacy: ‘He’s going to be remembered forever here’

 The Seahawks quarterback had much more to say about his successful past with Baldwin, one of the most productive wide receivers in franchise history who announced his apparent retirement earlier this month.

-“Definitely going to miss him and his leadership,” Wilson said Tuesday in his first public comments since Baldwin’s departure.
+“Definitely going to miss him and his leadership,” Wilson said in his first public comments since Baldwin’s departure.
 “He’s one of a kind.
 Hopefully the next guy can step up, but it’s hard to follow his role and everything else.
-But he showed a lot of guys the way and that’s a great thing for us.”
+But he showed a lot of guys the way, and that’s a great thing for us.”

 Baldwin finished his Seahawks career with 6,563 yards receiving and 49 touchdown receptions.